JiniousChoi/encyclopedia-in-code/languages/python/coroutine/README.md

-## generator
+# Generator and Coroutine

-meaning of verb `yield`
+meaning of the verb `yield`
 1. to allow someone else to have control for it.
 1. to produce a result or piece of information.

+## Generator

-so, executing `yield val` statement is equal to allowing the caller to have back the control with the produced `val`, and going into pending mode.
+so, executing `yield val` statement means four things:
+1. allowing the caller to have back the control
+1. with the produced `val`,
+1. therefore the callee with `yield` keyword goes into pending mode.
+1. next built-in function resumes the callee.

 ```python
 In [14]: def gen_test():